 |Residential (e.g., on-reserve housing)||Community Buildings (e.g., administration office)|

-- Community Type: Must be an Indigenous Community whose homes and/or community buildings are primarily heated by propane, diesel, natural gas, or oil.
-Homes and community buildings heated primarily by wood or other solid fuels are not eligible.
+- For fuel-switching and woodstove to heat pump projects, must be an Indigenous Community whose homes and/or community buildings are primarily heated by propane, diesel, natural gas, oil, wood or other solid fuels.

 - Community Support: must show proof of community support of the project (e.g., Band Council Resolution, Tribal Council Resolution, or Directors’ Resolution approving the project).